 Resin-coated paper, on average, tends to be more affordable and cheaper than fiber-based paper because of the ease in producing the material needed for it.
 Even more so than that, other factors add to the final cost of using fiber-based paper.

 People who are interested in creating fiber-based prints have to take into consideration the amount of time it would take to produce a photo.
 For example, as we mentioned above, a resin-coated print can be washed in about 30 seconds and then left to dry.
-With a fiber-base print, you will need to account for more time for washing your print, which means more water usage, and an additional processing tray with an extra chemical (Hypo Clear – like this on Amazon.com) to bring down the wash time of your fiber-based print by 50%) to run your print through.
+With a fiber-base print, you will need to account for more time for washing your print, which means more water usage, and an additional processing tray with an extra chemical (Hypo Clear – like this bottle on Amazon.com) to bring down the wash time of your fiber-based print by 50%) to run your print through.

 Which Darkroom Paper Should You Use?

 Ultimately, which darkroom paper you use comes down to personal preference and intentions.
 If you intend to make your photos last a long time or be framed in an institution someday, then fiber-based photos are the way.
-If you’re just getting into the art, then starting with resin-coated paper is a better choice, not just financially, but for your skill and stress levels as well.
+If you’re just getting into photography, then starting with resin-coated (RC) paper is a better choice, not just financially, but for your skill and stress levels as well.
 You want to have as easy a time as possible, especially considering how intensive and time-consuming darkroom photography can be in general.